Mary Jane Watson (2002 film series character): Reception and legacy

 Kirsten Dunst's portrayal of Mary Jane Watson in the Spider-Man films was generally well-received, as she was nominated for several awards for her performance, winning four, including the Empire Award for Best Actress in 2003.
 Owen Gleiberman of Entertainment Weekly remarked on Dunst's ability to "lend even the smallest line a tickle of flirtatious music".
 In the Los Angeles Times review, critic Kenneth Turan noted that Dunst and Maguire made a real connection on screen, concluding that their relationship "involved audiences to an extent rarely seen in films".

 However, elements of her character were met with a mixed response.
 In his review of Spider-Man 3, Ryan Gilbey of the NewStatesman was critical of Dunst's character: "the film-makers couldn't come up with much for Mary Jane to do other than scream a lot".
 Allie Gemmill of Bustle wrote in 2017 that the films portray Mary Jane as a constant damsel in distress and gave the illusion that she was defined primarily through the men in her life.
 Conversely, Adadora Asidianya wrote that Mary Jane provides a voice of reason for Peter, whether as a friend or a love interest.

 Spider-Man and Mary Jane's "upside-down kiss" in Spider-Man is now regarded as one of the most iconic moments in film history.
 Entertainment Weekly put "the kiss in Spider-Man" on its end-of-the-decade "best-of" list, saying: "There's a fine line between romantic and corny.
 And the rain-soaked smooch between Spider-Man and Mary Jane from 2002 tap-dances right on that line.
 The reason it works?
 Even if she suspects he's Peter Parker, she doesn't try to find out.
 And that's sexy."

-Chris McKenna and Erik Sommers, the screenwriters of Spider-Man: No Way Home, revealed that they'd originally wanted to bring Dunst's portrayal of Mary Jane back for the film, due to the multiversal crossover aspect of the plot bringing over villains from both the Raimi and Marc Webb films, alongside the two versions of Spider-Man played by Maguire and Andrew Garfield, it would make for a poignant addition and a tribute to Raimi's trilogy.
-While director Jon Watts was in favor of this, Maguire spoke against it, instead preferring that very little be revealed about his incarnation's life following Spider-Man 3, save mentioning they made their relationship work as time went on.
-His reasoning being "As awesome as it'd be to have me and Kirsten back up on screen together, there's some downsides.
-One, you'd be going way overbudget getting her, Rosemary [Harris] and Emma [Stone] here on set, and the film's already pretty crowded in cast and scope as is.
-And two, Tom [Holland]'s the star here.
-I wouldn't want my story to be overshadowing his when me and Andrew [Garfield] are essentially backup and anniversary additions."